 - Problems communicating with the application server. - Issues with the MyID COM+ user account check that the account is valid, and has not changed its password.
 If you have changed the password, you can use the Password Change Tool to update MyID with the details.
-See the Password Change Tool guide for details. - Issues with the COM+ proxies on the MyID web services server.
-Make sure all the COM proxies have been installed; see the Split deployment section in the Installation and Configuration Guide for details. - Issues with incorrectly installed COM+ components.
+See the Implementation Guide for details. - Issues with the COM+ proxies on the MyID web services server.
+Make sure all the COM proxies have been installed; see the Installation and Configuration Guide for details. - Issues with incorrectly installed COM+ components.